AmplifiedHuman/Algorithms/README.md

 Russian Peasant Multiplication Algorithm | In the Russian peasant method, the powers of two in the decomposition of the multiplicand are found by writing it on the left and progressively halving the left column, discarding any remainder, until the value is 1 (or −1, in which case the eventual sum is negated), while doubling the right column as before.
 Lines with even numbers on the left column are struck out, and the remaining numbers on the right are added together. - [Wikipedia](https://en.wikipedia.org/wiki/Ancient_Egyptian_multiplication)
 3Sum A & B | In computational complexity theory, the 3SUM problem asks if a given set of n real numbers contains three elements that sum to zero. - [Wikipedia](https://en.wikipedia.org/wiki/3SUM)
 Nth Fibonacci Number | In mathematics, the Fibonacci numbers, commonly denoted F<sub>n</sub>, form a sequence, called the Fibonacci sequence, such that each number is the sum of the two preceding ones, starting from 0 and 1.
 This section contains different approaches including the iterative approach, recursive approach and also the memoization approach. - [Wikipedia](https://en.wikipedia.org/wiki/Fibonacci)
+Tower of Hanoi | The Tower of Hanoi is a mathematical game or puzzle.
+It consists of three rods and a number of disks of different sizes, which can slide onto any rod.
+The puzzle starts with the disks in a neat stack in ascending order of size on one rod, the smallest at the top, thus making a conical shape.
+The objective of the puzzle is to move the entire stack to another rod - [Wikipedia](https://en.wikipedia.org/wiki/Tower_of_Hanoi)

 ## Analysis